imagineLife/big-site/content/mongo/performance/wired-tiger.md

 One way MongoDB can use this wiredTiger journal is to recover data states between saved checkpoints.
 If Mongo Exits between checkpoints, Mongo uses this WAL/journal to "replay" all data mods since the last saved/known checkpoint.

+#### The Journal is Compressed

+The [snappy](<https://en.wikipedia.org/wiki/Snappy_(compression)>) library is used to compress the logs.
+This used to be called Zippy.
+This is written in C++ by Google && was open-sourced in 2011.
+Snappys "aim" is speed over maximum compression.

+### Journaling during data recovery

+- Find the ID of the last checkpoint
+- Search the journal files for records that _match_ the ID of the last checkpoint
+- apply operations found in the journal that are _after_ the last checkpoint data